SpiderInk/frogteam/README.md

     - You can say @membername can you edit the index.html file and change the title to "Narwhal"

 ## Tasks/Roadmap
+- Prompt Validation should also show an error in the Team Configuration when a member does not align with a prompt
 - Can the "new Prompt" and "New Setup" Buttons stay visible
     - **No**
  - Add a Status Bar indicator